Chemistry (CHEM)

 (3 Credits, Fall/Spring)

 This course is a presentation of the world of chemistry as it impacts society and the individual.
 Topics include air and water quality, energy and fuels, nuclear power, nutrition and food, medicine and drug design, plastics, acids and bases, oxidation and reduction, and other applications.
 The emphasis is on the connection of chemistry with everyday life.
 This course is intended for non-science students; very limited math skills are necessary.
-CHEM 100 satisfies the GEM Scientific Ways of Knowing requirement.
 This course meets for an equivalent of three hours of lecture per week.
 COREQ: CHEM 100L.
-(This CWI course meets Idaho State Board GEM competency requirements in GEM 4 - Scientific Ways of Knowing.).
+(This CWI course meets Idaho State Board of Education GEM competency requirements for GEM 4 - Scientific Ways of Knowing.).
+(3 lecture hours, 0 lab hours, 3 credits)

 (1 Credit, Fall/Spring)

 This is the required lab course that accompanies CHEM 100, which is a presentation of the world of chemistry as it impacts society and the individual.
 Topics include air and water quality, energy and fuels, nuclear power, nutrition and food, medicine and drug design, plastics, acids and bases, oxidation and reduction, and other applications.
 The emphasis is on the connection of chemistry with everyday life.
 This course is intended for non-science students; very limited math skills are necessary.
 CHEM 100L satisfies the GEM Scientific Ways of Knowing lab requirement.
 This course meets for an equivalent of two hours in the laboratory per week.
 COREQ: CHEM 100.
-(This CWI course meets Idaho State Board GEM competency requirements in GEM 4 - Scientific Ways of Knowing.).
+(This CWI course meets Idaho State Board of Education GEM competency requirements for GEM 4 - Scientific Ways of Knowing.).
+(0 lecture hours, 2 lab hours, 1 credits)

 CHEM 101 Introduction to Chemistry